 For responding based on products, simply use Selected Products in the conditions fields.

-Like the previous automations you can use Message content and Ticket priority for agent assignment too.
+Like the previous automation, you can use Message content and Ticket priority for agent assignment too.

 Auto responses can easily mitigate the wasted time between submission and tickets being seen by an agent.